 Many MWBPs have the added benefit of partial or complete compliance with certain WCAG success criteria or checkpoints.
 However, WCAG is often more detailed or describes a different aspect of the same concept.
 It should not be assumed that following any BP will ensure accessibility or that a success criterion or checkpoint will ensure compliance with MWBPs.
 To ensure compliance it is important to always consult the Mobile Web Best Practices or the Web Content Accessibility Guidelines directly.

 W3C WAI recommends using WCAG 2.0, instead of WCAG 1.0.
 If your site is required to meet WCAG 1.0, you can develop it to meet both WCAG 1.0 and WCAG 2.0.

 The relationship between WCAG and MWBP is too complex for a simple mapping table to adequately communicate what developers need to do to meet both.
-For example, in some cases complying with a specific WCAG provision will meet the related MWBP; however, the inverse is not always true and complying with the MWBP provision will not necessarily meet the related WCAG provision.
+For example, in some cases complying with a specific WCAG provision will meet the related MWBP; however, the inverse is not true and complying with the MWBP provision will not necessarily meet the related WCAG provision.
 Thus, there is no simple mapping table between WCAG and MWBP.
-The document Shared Web Experiences: Barriers Common to Mobile Device Users and People with Disabilities shows generally how WCAG and MWBP relate.
+The Experiences Shared by People with Disabilities and by People Using Mobile Devices document shows generally how WCAG and MWBP relate.

 WCAG 1.0 checkpoints are Priority 1, 2, or 3.
 WCAG 2.0 success criteria are Level A, AA, or AAA.The Mobile Web Best Practices (BP) are not assigned priorities or levels.